 Height: Trailing stems can grow to 2 ft (60 cm) or more.

-Humidity: Moderate humidity.
+Humidity: Try to maintain 40% relative humidity or higher.
 If leaf tips turn brown, the air is too dry.
-Increase moisture by using a humidifier or by misting the plant occasionally.
+Increase moisture by using a cool-mist humidifier.

 Soil: Peat moss based mix.

 Fertilizer: Feed every 2 weeks spring through fall with 10-10-10 liquid fertilizer diluted by half.
 Too much fertilizer can cause the leaves to lose their variegation.

 Propagation: Easy to propagate from stem tip cuttings.
 Take 3 in (7.5 cm) cuttings in spring or summer and place in moist soil.
 Cuttings will root in about 3 weeks.